Staging Page Publication

 For example, we could create a page variation called Thanksgiving for the News and Events page inside of the Christmas variation and another one called Christmas Day to display different content on those particular days.

-Figure 3.25: The Thanksgiving Page Variation.
+Figure 3.25: This is an example of a Thanksgiving Page Variation.

 Another powerful feature is the possibility of merging Site Pages Variations.
-To merge two Site Pages Variations, you need to go to the Manage Site Variations screen.
+To merge two Site Pages Variations, you need to go to the Manage Site Pages Variations screen.
 From there, click on Merge on the Site Pages Variation you want to use as the base.
 You will be asked to choose the Site Pages Variation to merge on top of it.
 Merging works in the following way:

 - New pages that don’t exist in the base Variation, will be added.